Logopolis: Titles

-The closing titles sequence was recompiled with Tom Baker's face removed from the closing credits of Episode 4, and with Peter Davison's face added for the following story, Castrovalva.
+The closing titles sequence was recompiled with Tom Baker's face removed from the closing credits of Episode 4.
+The same opening and end title sequence and arrangement of the theme music was used for the following story, Castrovalva, and next three seasons, but was altered to include Peter Davison's face.
 Episode 4 of this story was the last time, for the next 24 years, the lead character was listed in the credits as "Doctor Who" (thus making it the only time Peter Davison was credited as "Doctor Who").
 Beginning with the next story, Castrovalva, until the series's cancellation in 1989, the character was credited simply as "The Doctor".
 The 1996 television film did not have an on-screen credit for the Eighth Doctor, but listed the Seventh as the "Old Doctor".
 The 2005 relaunch returned the credit to "Doctor Who", and then again to "The Doctor" in "The Christmas Invasion" (at the request of David Tennant).
 Also, Episode 4 was the first to credit two actors as "Doctor Who" or "The Doctor" when a regeneration scene was involved.
 It also happened at the end of Episode 4 of The Caves of Androzani (1984).
 In both instances, Peter Davison was billed second.

 Outside references

 According to Christopher Bidmead, the Logopolitans employ a hexadecimal, or base-16, numerical system, a real system commonly used in computer programming.
 When Adric and the Monitor read strings of numbers and letters, the letters are actually the numbers between 10 and 15, expressed as single digits.

-The police box around which the Doctor materialises the TARDIS in Part One was intended to be that located at the Barnet bypass, being at the time one of the last police boxes in the Metropolitan Police District still in its original location, though it had ceased functioning in the 1970s.

 Broadcast and reception

 Logopolis was repeated on BBC2 in November/December 1981, as part of "The Five Faces of Doctor Who".
-Stripped across four consecutive evenings from Monday to Thursday 9–12 November 1981, with viewing figures of 4.4, 4.6, 4.6 and 4.5 million respectively.
+Stripped across four consecutive evenings from Monday to Thursday 9–12 November 1981, with viewing figures of 5.5, 5.0, 6.0 and 5.4 million respectively.

+The serial was the last Doctor Who story aired on its traditional Saturday evening slot for four years.
+When Peter Davison took over as the Fifth Doctor in January 1982, the BBC moved Doctor Who from Saturday nights to a new weekday prime time slot, airing two episodes per week.
+It did not return to Saturday evenings until January 1985.